mainmatter/mainmatter.com/src/posts/2023-06-28-present-and-future-of-rust-with-luca-palmieri.md

 expertise, the project was a success, leading to enhanced job satisfaction, streamlined recruitment, and the creation of reliable and performant services.

-Luca then talked about his book "Zero to Production in Rust: An introduction to backend development in Rust" with which he aimed to bridge the gap between introductory resources and real-world application development in Rust.
+Luca then talked about his book "Zero To Production In Rust: An Introduction To Backend Development" with which he aimed to bridge the gap between introductory resources and real-world application development in Rust.
 The book guides readers through the process of building a production-ready Rust application with a hands-on approach, covering crucial topics such as